tsadamor/A-Maze-ing/README.md

 AI(Gemini, Codex) was used to:
 - Documentation Support
 - Conceputual Learning
-- Refactoring parser, the algorithm for Pac-Man playable maze
+- Refactoring parser, the algorithm for Pac-Man playable maze, and Visualization
 ---

 ## Team & Project Management